adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #42 Didn't do much coding.
 Was out all day today ... vacation

 #43 Last day of vacation.
 Going home tomorrow.
 Back to coding the next day.

+#44 Back from vacation.
+Will resume UX/Coding tomorrow morning.